 The trucking company must inspect vehicles regularly and must ensure they are safe for travel on the roadways.
 The company and driver must also ensure that they secure the cargo properly.
 Unsecured cargo can shift during transport and cause the truck to become uncontrollable.

 The trucking company may have known that a vehicle was not safe but allowed it onto the road anyway.
 When a party does something or fails to do something that could be dangerous, they might be considered negligent and could be to blame for the accident.

 What to do After a Truck Accident

-It is essential to contact an experienced Baytown truck accident attorney as soon as possible following an accident.
+It is essential to contact an experienced Baytown truck accident attorney immediately following an accident.